zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 Unless you read ahead, you likely missed your target frame due to your delay.
 This delay typically offsets your RNG Tool by about 6-12 frames.
 To find your delay:

   - Increase your maximum frame range by 12
-  - Check the `[x] Disable filters` checkbox and find which frame you actually hit
+  - Find which frame you actually hit
     - Look at the TID, SID, and/or TSVs to confirm
+    - Make sure to check the `[x] Disable filters` checkbox
   - Subtract your target frame from the frame you ended up with to find your delay
   - Rinse and repeat (set up your game+RNG Tool) then add your delay to your new target seed
     - Example: My target frame is 1263, my delay is +6.
 Therefore, I should press A on frame 1269.